byterubpay/byterub-site/_posts/2018-01-21-logs-for-the-Bulletproofs-meeting-held-on-2018-01-21.md

 **\<suraeNoether>** gingeropolous: it would take more time for us to vet the double blob technique than it would for us to audit the BP code alone and push it. :P
 **\<rehrar>** suraeNoether, what did you want to make perfectly clear?
 **\<thrmo>** rehrar, why do you need to fork for that?
-**\<suraeNoether>** so what i wanted to make clear: if you are hoping to get BPs implemented before September in order to get a price bump, or to avoid a price crash in Monero...
+**\<suraeNoether>** so what i wanted to make clear: if you are hoping to get BPs implemented before September in order to get a price bump, or to avoid a price crash in ByteRub...
-**\<gingeropolous>** suraeNoether, perhaps.. but here I tried to fully explain it: https://github.com/monero-project/monero/issues/3154
+**\<gingeropolous>** suraeNoether, perhaps.. but here I tried to fully explain it: https://github.com/byterubpay/monero/issues/3154
 **\<medusa>** we usually use the fork to roll out cleints, so we just have 1 version to support
 **\<gingeropolous>** and furthermore, this isn't going to be the last time some amazing tech comes through to reduce transaction size
 **\<endogenic>** thrmo: changing the existing schedule needs to be justified more than not doing so in the absence of a problem making it necessary, and people agree that bulletproofs and its implementation needs to be audited right?
 **\<thrmo>** medusa, i know, it doesn't need to be that though.
 **\<rehrar>** can I speak bluntly?
 **\<gingeropolous>** so it'd be great if we had a mechanism to transition to fresh tech without wondering if the whole thing'll come crashing down
-**\<suraeNoether>** then your logic is already flawed... if you think Monero will hit 10,000 USD faster if we get BPs implemented in June instead of September, you are... well, i can't say for sure that you are wrong, but your logic circuits may need some dusting.
+**\<suraeNoether>** then your logic is already flawed... if you think ByteRub will hit 10,000 USD faster if we get BPs implemented in June instead of September, you are... well, i can't say for sure that you are wrong, but your logic circuits may need some dusting.
 **\<endogenic>** agree surae
 **\<endogenic>** also fees
 **\<thrmo>** endogenic, I do agree too, I just don't think that adherence to the schedule is as a big thing as it's been portrayed.